Skip to main content

 Teacher Task Force to launch Arabic version of the Global Report on Teachers at GESS Saudi Arabia 2025

-The International Task Force on Teachers for Education 2030 will participate in GESS Saudi Arabia 2025, a major international education exhibition and conference taking place in Riyadh from 26-28 May 2025.
+The International Task Force on Teachers for Education 2030 will participate in the Saudi Arabia Global Educational Supplies and Solutions (GESS) conference 2025 a major international education exhibition and conference taking place in Riyadh from 26-28 May 2025.

 As part of the opening high-level session on 26 May, the Teacher Task Force will launch the Arabic version of the Global Report on Teachers, entitled Addressing teacher shortages and transforming the profession, which has been translated into Arabic and published in collaboration with UNESCO and the UNESCO Regional Centre for Quality and Excellence in Education (RCQE).